At Kings Hill Primary School, we want all our pupils to be confident and competent mathematicians. Through a mastery approach, we aim to

 Part of our daily maths lessons are as follows:

-- Retrieval practice – this incorporates interleaving to ensure spaced practice of fluency.
+- Retrieval practice – this incorporates interleaving to ensure spaced practice of fluency and problem solving.

 - Carefully planned, precise worked examples to develop conceptual and procedural knowledge; this incorporates principles of variation to ensure children see mathematics framed in different ways.